 Dr. McCombs-Thornton’s qualitative analysis suggests two reasons for the difference Court Teams make.
 One is the judicial leadership.
 Judges motivated parents by encouraging them and modeling for them the importance of being concerned about their children’s wellbeing–while also demanding accountability for meeting their responsibilities under the service plan.
 The second factor was monthly case reviews by the Court Team.
 More frequent than normal scrutiny may have motivated parents to comply with their plans more quickly and kept key actors in the service system focused on the timeline.
 It also meant everyone could see progress and find the motivation to continue to strive for success.

-A recently-released DVD, Safe Babies Court Teams: Building Strong Families and Healthy Communities, describes the approach and offers more in-depth views of several issues—including the importance of focusing on the parents’ needs in trying to reunify families and support early development.
+A 2012 DVD, Safe Babies Court Teams: Building Strong Families and Healthy Communities, describes the approach and offers more in-depth views of several issues—including the importance of focusing on the parents’ needs in trying to reunify families and support early development.
 In addition to Judge Cohen’s team in Des Moines, Iowa, teams currently are active in communities in Mississippi, Louisiana, Connecticut, Arkansas, North Carolina, Hawaii, and Nebraska.

 Perhaps the parents who have been through the Court Team process and come out on the other side strengthened and supported as parents can say it best.
 The young mother whose words started this post describes how Judge Cohen “treated me with respect, she applauded me and encouraged me.”
 As we look toward Fathers’ Day, the last word belongs to a young father with a criminal record and history of drug use who turned his life around when he saw his infant son withdrawing from the crack cocaine in his bloodstream.
 Seeing how willing he was to learn what was best for his son, the Court Team helped him gain control of his life and custody of his child.
 He is now that person in the community others look to for support.
 Quite simply, he says, the ZERO TO THREE Court Team “believed in me.”
 He says he “wasn’t looked at as someone who had been in trouble or a drug addict…[but] was looked at as a parent.
 It was a beautiful feeling.”

-Resources on Safe Babies Court Teams:
+Resources on the Safe Babies Court Team™ Approach: